 Then I looked for a solution and found out that there is an Acrylic Repair Kit for Bath.

 - On the hole I applied the putty from underneath the bathtub.
 The Epoxy Putty hardens after just five minutes, but for full strength you have to wait 24 hours.

 - Then I added the whole brown bottle of Part 1 to Part 2.

 - I mixed the two in an aluminum dish using the rod from the kit.
 After I extracted the Syringe’s liquid mix.

 - I used that mixed solution and with it overfilled the damaged area.
 Then I smoothed out air puffs with film, and let it dry for 12 to 20 hours.
 If you use Putty Kit and Rapid set it takes only 5 hours.

 - Then I rubbed it dry and wet, and polished it to make a smooth finish.

 And that was it!
 If you have any questions, be sure to watch this Youtube video that explains everything that you need to know how to fix a hole in a fiberglass bathtub.

-Keep in mind that the liquid obtained in the putty is almost entirely liquid acrylic, a mass that is also used when making a bathtub or that is obtained when a bathtub is melted.
+Remember that the liquid obtained in the putty is almost entirely liquid acrylic, a mass that is also used when making a bathtub or obtained when a bathtub is melted.
 A great surprise in my case was that I found a colorless kit that helps a lot.
 It is a kit that corresponds to the color code IW28, also called ‘European white’.
 It’s a great choice for repairing 90 percent of bathtubs!